 -

-In case of suspected abuses, such as:
+In case of any suspected abuses such as:

 -

-suspecting redundant (duplicate) publication in a submitted manuscript or a published article,
+redundant (duplicate) publication in a submitted manuscript or a published article,

 -

-suspecting plagiarism in a submitted manuscript or a published article,
+plagiarism in a submitted manuscript or a published article,

 -

-suspecting fabricated data in a submitted manuscript or a published article,
+fabricated data in a submitted manuscript or a published article,

 -